jq-wei/DE-proj/dbt_snow_airflow/README.md

 # create packages.yml
 install the packages, using `dbt deps`.
+This will create a new folder named as 'dbt_packages/'

+# marcos

+For usable marcos.

+# seeds

+For static files/data.

+# snapshots

+For creating incremental models.

+# tests

+For singular, or generic data test.

+# Step up project

+## step 1. create source and staging tables